Dor1988/verification-of-spi-memory-/README.md

-# verification-of-spi-memory-
+# verification of spi memory

+## Description
-This is a UVM verification project of spi memory
+This repository contains a UVM verification environment designed to verify a Serial Peripheral Interface (SPI) communication protocol.
+The project consists of a Dut-spi_mem module and various testbench components.

+## Key Features